Christ Church Default Header Image

 A reminder about online safety:

-If you are online, don’t forget to be safe and savvy!
+If you are working online, don’t forget to be safe and savvy!

 Never give personal information to anyone!
 Think about the safety of what you are sharing or posting if you are online or on your phone.